stlmc/stlmc/tests/README.md

 # Tests

-The test suite has nine parts:
+The test suite has ten parts:

 - `smoke_solvers.py` runs small SMT2 inputs against Yices, Z3, and dReal and
   compares their standard output with the corresponding `.expected` files.